If you're looking to play Klondike solitaire, you'll love these free online versions of the card game.

 Only the face-up cards in a sequence can be moved.
 Only a King can be moved to an empty tableau pile.

 Playing Klondike solitaire on the computer, as in this game above, is quite fun.
-But you can also play with a physical pack of playing cards (Bicycle Standard Index Playing Cards (Pack of 2)).
+But you can also play with a physical pack of Bicyle playing cards.
 Keep a pack of cards handy at home, just in case.

 The Klondike version of patience solitaire has been spun into a number of varieties of patience solitaire.
 The original was thought to have become popular in the Klondike region of Canada, played as a favorite card game by the prospectors.